jdkr/lowlin/README.md

-Lowlin is a library for low dimensional linear algebra
+Lowlin is a library for low dimensional linear algebra.
+It is used in [production](https://www.simulucis.com) and is therefore actively maintained.